TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-vault-issuedeletevault.md

 # Issue with delete vault

-## **Recommended Documents**
+## **Recommended Steps**

 * You can't delete a Recovery Services vault with any of the following dependencies:

-  * You can't delete a vault that contains protected data sources (for example, IaaS VMs, SQL databases, Azure file shares, etc.)
+  * Vault contains protected data sources (for example, IaaS VMs, SQL databases, Azure file shares, etc.)
-  * You can't delete a vault that contains backup data.
+  * Vault contains backup data.
 Once backup data is deleted, it will go into the soft deleted state.
-  * You can't delete a vault that contains backup data in the soft deleted state.
+  * Vault contains backup data in the soft deleted state
-  * You can't delete a vault that has registered storage accounts.
+  * Vault has registered storage accounts

-* For **step-by-step instructions to permanently delete vault** refer this [article](https://docs.microsoft.com/azure/backup/backup-azure-delete-vault#proper-way-to-delete-a-vault).
+* For **step-by-step instructions to permanently delete vault** refer to this [article](https://docs.microsoft.com/azure/backup/backup-azure-delete-vault#proper-way-to-delete-a-vault)